ljarasius/ausnog-2025/pages/tac.md

 <img src="/tac.jpg">

 <!--
-Here begins my slow descent into madness.
+This is the part where my slow descent into madness begins.
 Please keep your hands and feet inside the vehicle at all times, it's going to be a bumpy ride.
 -->

 ---